-To begin, make sure your thermostat is instructing your heater to start.
+First, make certain that your thermostat is instructing your heat to start.

 - Swap out the batteries if the screen is blank.
-If the digital display is messed up, the thermostat could need to be changed.
+If the digital monitor is mixed up, the thermostat could need to be swapped out.

-- Make certain that the control is on “heat” as opposed to “off” or “cool.”
+- Ensure the button is switched to “heat” rather than “off” or “cool.”

-- Make certain the program is showing the right day and time and is scheduled to “run.”
-If you’re having problems turning off the schedule, regulate the temperature with the up/down arrows and holding the “hold” button.
-This will force the heating to turn on if thermostat scheduling is an issue.
+- Make certain the program is showing the appropriate day and time and is set to “run.”
+If you’re having trouble getting out of the program, regulate the temperature by using the up/down arrows and holding the “hold” button.
+This will make the furnace to start if thermostat settings are an issue.

-- Turn the temperature setting to 5 degrees warmer than the temperature of the room.
+- Turn the temperature setting to 5 degrees hotter than what the room temperature currently is.

-If your heater hasn’t kicked on within a couple minutes, make certain that it has electricity by moving the fan switch from “auto” to “on.”
-If the fan doesn’t begin to run, your heater may not have power.
+If your heat hasn’t turned on within a couple minutes, make sure it has electricity by changing the fan switch from “auto” to “on.”
+If the fan doesn’t begin to run, your heating system may not have power.

-If you have a smart thermostat—such as one designed by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
-Take a look at the manufacturer’s website for help.
-If you’re still unable to get your Wi-Fi thermostat to operate, contactl us at 727-369-6195 for heating and cooling service.
+If you use a smart thermostat—like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
+Refer to the manufacturer’s website for assistance.
+If you aren’t able to get your Wi-Fi thermostat to function, reachl us at 727-369-6195 for heating and cooling service.

 2. Examine Breakers and Switches

-- Look for your home’s main electrical panel.
-If you aren’t sure where it is, keep an eye out for a metallic metal box in your basement, garage or closet.
+- Find your residence’s main electrical panel.
+If you have no idea where it is, search for a silver metal box in your basement, garage or closet.

-- Make sure your hands and feet aren’t wet prior to touching the panel or breakers.
+- Make sure your hands and feet aren’t moist in advance of touching the panel or breakers.

-- Look for the breaker labeled “furnace” or “heat,” and double-check it’s turned “on.”
-If you find that the breaker tripped, it will be in the middle or “off” position.
+- Look for the breaker labeled “furnace” or “heat,” and ensure it’s switched “on.”
+If you discover a tripped breaker, it will be in the middle or “off” area.

-- Moving one hand, firmly flip the breaker to the “on” spot.
-If the breaker instantly trips and pops back to “off,” don’t try to reset it and get in touch with a professional from Hale's Air Conditioning Services Inc at 727-369-6195 immediately.
+- Using one hand, quickly flip the breaker to the “on” spot.
+If the breaker trips right away and pops back to “off,” don’t touch it and get in touch with a professional from Hale's Air Conditioning Services Inc at 727-369-6195 immediately.

-Regardless of your furnace’s age or brand, it has at least one ordinary wall switch installed on or near it.
+No matter your furnace’s age or brand, it has at least one ordinary wall switch located on or near it.

-- Ensure the lever is flipped up in the “on” position.
-If it was switched off, expect your furnace to take up to five minutes to ignite.
-(If you don’t know where your furnace is located, look in your basement, garage or utility closet.
-It could also be in a crawl space or attic.)
+- Ensure the control is facing up in the “on” placement.
+If it was turned off, anticipate your furnace could take up to five minutes to start.
+(If you’re unsure where to locate your furnace, check your basement, garage or utility closet.
+It may also be in a crawl space or attic.)

-When we consider furnace problems, a grungy, blocked air filter is often the top offender.
+When it comes to heating breakdowns, a grungy, clogged air filter is frequently the top offender.

-- Your furnace won’t stay on, or it may get too hot from reduced airflow.
+- Your heater won’t stay on, or it may get too hot from limited airflow.

-- Your energy bills may go up because your heat is running more often.
+- Your utility costs may go up because your heating system is operating more than it should.

-- Your heater may fail too soon due to the fact a filthy filter causes it to overwork.
+- Your furnace could fail prematurely due to the fact a filthy filter triggers it to work harder.

-- Your furnace can lose power if an overly filthy filter causes the breaker to trip.
+- Your heating may be disconnected from power if an overly filthy filter causes the breaker to trip.

-Depending on what type of heater you own, your air filter will be in the interior of the blower compartment of your furnace, an attached filter case or wall-mounted return air grille.
+Based on what type of heater you own, your air filter is located in the interior of the blower compartment of your furnace, an attached filter case or wall-mounted return air grille.

 To put in a new filter:

-- Remove the filter and tilt it toward the light.
+- Pull out the filter and angle it toward the light.
 If you can’t see light through it, get a new one.

-- Install the new filter with the arrow pointing toward the heater to prevent damage.
+- Put in the new filter with the arrow facing toward the heating system to keep damage from happening.

-Flat filters ought to be replaced once a month, while pleated filters should be used for somewhere in the vicinity of three months.
-You could also buy a washable filter that will work for about 10 years.
-If you have children or pets, you may have to put in a new filter sooner.
+Flat filters should be replaced monthly, while pleated filters should last somewhere in the vicinity of three months.
+You could also get a washable filter that will work for about 10 years.
+If you have children or pets, you may have to change your filter sooner.

-To make changing your filter go more quickly in the future, use a permanent writing tool on your heating system outside or ductwork to indicate the airflow direction and filter size.
+To make changing your filter smoother in the future, use a permanent marker on your heater housing or ductwork to indicate the airflow direction and filter size.

-Also known as drain pans, condensate pans capture water your heating system pulls from the air.
+Also known as drain pans, condensate pans hold moisture your furnace pulls from the air.

-If liquid is seeping from within your furnace or its pan has standing water in it, use these recommendations.
+If water is dripping out of your furnace or its pan has too much water in it, try these steps.

-- If your pan contains a drain (look for a PVC pipe), make sure that it isn’t full.
-If it needs to be drained, use a special pan-cleaning tablet you can get at home improvement or hardware retailers.
+- If your pan contains a drain (look for a PVC pipe), double-check that it isn’t clogged.
+If it should be drained, get a special pan-cleaning tablet you can get at home improvement or hardware shops.

-- If your pan contains a pump, inspect the float switch.
-If the lever can’t be moved from the “up” position with liquid in the pan, contact us at 727-369-6195, because you will probably have to install a new pump.
+- If your pan has a pump, inspect the float switch.
+If the lever is jammed “up” with water in the pan, reach us at 727-369-6195, because you will probably have to install a new pump.

-If faults persist, look inside your heater’s plastic window to confirm the blower motor’s status.
-Depending on the brand, the light may also be fixed on the outside of your heater.
+If faults continue, peek inside your furnace’s plastic window to confirm the blower motor’s status.
+Depending on the model, the light might also be attached on the exterior of your heater.

-If you note anything except a steady, colored light or blinking green light, contact us at 727-369-6195 for HVAC service.
-Your heating system could be communicating an error code that requires pro help.
+If you note anything except a steady, colored light or blinking green light, call us at 727-369-6195 for HVAC service.
+Your heater might be communicating an error code that is calling for expert help.

-If you feel okay with opening up your heater, brushing off your flame sensor is something you have the ability to do on your own.
-Or, one of our heating service experts is able to finish it for you.
+If you feel comfortable with opening up your furnace, gently scrubbing your flame sensor is work you are able to do yourself.
+Or, one of our heating service experts has the ability to do it for you.

-If you want to clean the sensor yourself, you should have:
+If you are confident cleaning the sensor yourself, you should have:

 - A 1/4” hex screwdriver or wrench